 Welcome to the second entry of my basal cell carcinoma series.
 I hope that the series is small, however, I would be naïve to think that I will never have skin cancer again.
-However, from here on out, my skin will be monitored closely by my dermatologist and me, and I will continue to carry out strict skin protection practices to prevent further skin damage.
+However, from here on out, my skin will be monitored closely by my dermatologist, and I will continue to carry out strict skin protection practices to prevent further skin damage.

 You can read my first basal cell carcinoma entry here.
 On my first entry, I mentioned that I was to have my surgery on February 24th, however, I rescheduled the surgery for March 6th and had a pre-surgery consult on February 26th.